Water Quality PFAS Initiatives

 Permit Implementation of PFOS & PFOA Criteria

 Beginning with Wisconsin Pollutant Discharge Elimination System (WPDES) surface water permits slated for issuance on Oct.
 1, 2022 and thereafter, PFOS and PFOA monitoring will be included in select WPDES permits based on language included in the rule.
 PFOS and PFOA monitoring will be required in the first two years in those WPDES permits.
-The Department will promptly review the monitoring data at the close of the monitoring period and determine whether the 99th percentile of the data demonstrates that the effluent has the reasonable potential to exceed the applicable PFOS and/or PFOA criteria.
+The department will promptly review the monitoring data at the close of the monitoring period and determine whether the 99th percentile of the data demonstrates that the effluent has the reasonable potential to exceed the applicable PFOS and/or PFOA criteria.
 If the data demonstrates reasonable potential to cause or contribute to an excursion of the criteria, the permit will be modified to include the development and implementation of a PFOA/PFOS Minimization Plan, which can be included for up to seven years as part of the WPDES permit.

 The DNR has developed minimization plan guidance as a resource to assist permittees in source reduction efforts.
-To accompany this guidance document, the DNR created an Excel spreadsheet with data from 73 publicly owned treatment works (POTWs) and an R code file to aid in fingerprinting of potential sources to their sewerage systems for the purposes of source identification.
+To accompany this guidance document, the DNR created an Excel spreadsheet [XLSX] with data from 73 publicly owned treatment works (POTWs) and an R code file to aid in fingerprinting of potential sources to their sewerage systems for the purposes of source identification.

-At the closure of the PFOA/PFOS Minimization Plan component of the WPDES permit, if the discharge still has reasonable potential to exceed the water quality standards for either or both parameters, the permittee will need to design and install treatment to address remaining concentrations above the applicable PFOS and PFOA criteria.
+At the closure of the PFOA/PFOS Minimization Plan component of the WPDES permit, if the discharge still has reasonable potential to exceed the water quality standards for either or both parameters, the permittee will need to design and install treatment to address the remaining concentrations above the applicable PFOS and PFOA criteria.
 The visual below provides a conceptual picture of the process described in this section.

 2. Surface water and fish tissue sampling